Photo courtesy JW Marriott The Rosseau Muskoka Resort & Spa

 Structured activity programs invite them to meet new friends and give mom and dad some time on their own.
-Modern conveniences and comfortably appointed lake view accommodations ranging from suites to the refurbished Albert Manor, a huge five-bedroom 100 year-old heritage home that sleeps 12.
+Modern conveniences and comfortably appointed lake view accommodations range from suites to the refurbished Albert Manor, a huge five-bedroom 100-year-old heritage home that sleeps 12.
 But Bayview Wildwood isn’t just for families.
-Couples can enjoy romantic lake view suites with fireplaces, fine dining, evening entertainment and spa services, and Casino Rama (a 20 minute drive) offers world-class entertainment and a chance for a flutter.
+Couples can enjoy romantic lake view suites with fireplaces, fine dining, evening entertainment and spa services, and Casino Rama (a 20-minute drive) offers world-class entertainment and a chance for a flutter.

 Bayview Wildwood is a great destination any season.
 The large property permits time for reflection on the dock, paddling on the quiet waters or exploring the nature trails in summer, along with outdoor activities including boating, fishing, beach activities, hiking, cycling and tennis.
 In the winter months include ice skating and curling on Sparrow Lake, sleigh rides, snowmobile safaris and tobogganing.

 LuxuryMUskoka Recommends: For additional info, and rates, and to make reservations, visit Bayview Wildwood

 Delta Hotels and Resorts’ Rocky Crest resort isn’t just a great place to stay, it also just so happens to have some of the best golf in cottage country.

 Located on the shores of Lake Joseph near MacTier, just a short drive (or boat ride) from the popular summer vacation destination of Port Carling, its Tom McBroom-designed course is framed by granite and wonderful lake views.
 Accommodations include spacious suites and villas perfect for a spot of après golf fun.

 LuxuryMUskoka Recommends: For additional info, and rates, and to make reservations, visit Rocky Crest Golf Resort